Rules for Backgammon

 • Field 12: 2 red cards above, 2 black cards below

-The 12 fields on top and 12 on the bottom represent the 24 points on a regular backgammon board.
+The 12 fields on top and 12 on the bottom represent the 24 points on a standard backgammon board.

 Game Objective and Direction

-Each player has their own direction around the board:
+Each player moves in their own direction around the board:

 • Red player: Moves cards counterclockwise and aims for the goal at bottom right